Tim-xiaofan/Effective-Modern-Cpp/Chapter 4. Smart Pointers/README.md

 the class header, but implement them in the implementation file.
 Do this even if the default function implementations are acceptable.
 * The above advice applies to `std::unique_ptr`, but not to `std::shared_ptr`.

+# Item 26: Avoid overloading on universal references.
+## Things to Remember
+* Overloading on universal references almost always leads to the universal refer‐ ence overload being called more frequently than expected.
+* Perfect-forwarding constructors are especially problematic, because they’re typically better matches than copy constructors for non-const lvalues, and they can hijack derived class calls to base class copy and move constructors.